badgerine/iot_robots-control_virtual_sphero_javascript/README.md

 We're going to be playing with a <b>Sphero</b> robot on Make Day!
 The two activities in this repo are intended to give you some familiarity with Sphero's Javascript SDK.
 Since you probably don't have a Sphero at home, we'll use a mock library that will give you the basic idea.

+### Getting started

+Make sure you've [installed NodeJS](http://yoember.com/nodejs/the-best-way-to-install-node-js/), which allows you to run JavaScript files in the terminal.
+You can edit activity files in the text editor of your choice.
+We personally like Sublime or Virtual Studio, but others are great too.
+-

 <br>

 If you want explore the SDK itself then have a look here: https://github.com/orbotix/sphero.js